Web Server Configuration (nginx & apache)

 Among all web servers, Nginx and Apache HTTP Server dominate production environments.
 While both serve the same purpose, their internal architectures, configuration models, and performance characteristics differ significantly.

 This guide provides a high-authority, practical explanation of how Nginx and Apache work, how to configure them correctly, and how to choose the right server for your workload.
+For foundational server automation practices, see Linux server administration and shell automation.

 Why Web Server Configuration Matters